 - As a team, review assigned tasks to see if the individual has been assigned too many tasks relative to other members and relative workloads.
 If so, reassign some tasks.

-- Ask the member how the team can help with his or her regular workload so the member can contribute more time to the team’s tasks.
+- Ask the member how the team can help with their regular workload so the member can contribute more time to the team’s tasks.

-- Ask if the person could use some help with improving his or her skills.
+- Ask if the person could use some help with improving their skills.
 If so:

 - Arrange for the required training, whether formal or informal.